 I was an intern and visiting student researcher at Microsoft Research in 2017 (India), 2018 (Cambridge, UK), and 2021 (Redmond, USA) working with great people and on exciting technologies such as 5G, low-latency database systems, and real-time machine learning.

-In my free time, I enjoy all sorts of intense outdoor activity, in particular plying tennis, hiking, skiing, surfing.
+In my free time, I enjoy all sorts of intense outdoor activity like plying tennis, hiking, skiing, surfing.
 I also like traveling and exploring the world.
 So far, I have lived in 5 different countries and visited 28 other countries as a tourist.
+Sometimes I play drums.

 As a systems researcher (and engineer), I enjoy building things!